antarctica/ops-data-store/README.md

 0.2.0
 ```

-Check the application configuration is still valid:
+Review [Configuration options](#configuration) are set correctly and check the application configuration is still valid:

 ```
 $ ods-ctl config check